Reviews You Can Rely On

 Our Analysis and Test Results

-The Eureka PowerSpeed upright vacuum series is available in several slightly different colorways and model options, all of which feature the same 960-watt motor.
+The Eureka PowerSpeed upright vacuum series is available in several slightly different color options and model variations, all of which feature the same 960-watt motor.
 We tested the blue NEU182A version.
-The most notable tweaks will be variations in attachments as well as clear or opaque polycarbonate styling panels, but based on the very similar specifications in the available variations, we expect on-floor performance to be nearly identical among these models.
+The most notable tweaks will be variations in attachments, as well as clear or opaque polycarbonate styling panels.
+However, based on the very similar specifications across the available variations, we expect on-floor performance to be nearly identical among these models.

 We put each upright vacuum through an obstacle course and use each vacuum in our offices and homes, as well as measure and test suction and collection capabilities.